ArqueologiaDigital/Mines/platforms/msx2/README.md

 ### Build & runtime/debug dependencies

-* sdcc compiler
+* SDCC compiler (successfully tested with 4.0.0 and 4.1.0)
 * hex2bin tool
-* openmsx emulator with C-BIOS rom
+* openMSX emulator with C-BIOS ROM

 **Note:** The hex2bin tool can be compiled from sources available at https://gitlab.com/reidrac/ubox-msx-lib/-/blob/main/tools/hex2bin-2.0 or you can also use binaries downloaded from https://sourceforge.net/projects/hex2bin/files/